aqiu384/megaten-database/docs/p3r/inventory.md

-# Persona 3 Reload: Inventory
+# Inventory - Persona 3 Reload
 * Inventory items may be obtained through several means
   * Buying from overworld vendors or through TV shopping when available (Prices given in parantheses)
   * Opening chests in Tartarus (Chest probabilities given in parantheses)